ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r1.1-beginners-guide-nodejs-npm/README.md

 })
 ```

 Using the http module, one of many useful Node.js libraries, an HTTP server is created.
-The server is set to listen on the specified host name and port.
+The server is set to listen on a specified hostname and port.
 When the server is ready, the callback function is called, in this case informing us that the server is running.
 Whenever a new request is received from a client, the request event is called, providing two objects: a request and a response.
 The first provides details of the request, although not used in this example, and the second is used to return data to the client.

+You will learn more about the keywords mentioned in this code block throughout this module.

 ### Some brief history first
 Node.js is only 12 years old, not a long time in tech.
 In comparison, JavaScript itself is more than 20 years old, and we know that it is what runs in our browsers.
 JavaScript was created at Netscape, which also tried to create LiveWire, an attempt at server-side JavaScript.
 Unfortunately, it wasn't very successful and server-side JavaScript did not grow in popularity until the introduction of Node.js in 2009.